eXsio/querydsl-entityql/README.md

 ## Limitations and restrictions

-All the limitations revolve around wheter we have all the data needed to construct the metamodels.
+All the limitations revolve around wheter we have all the data needed to construct the meta-models.
-Hibernate contains a log of magical features like autogeneration of table and column names, mapping columns to ```Map``` etc.
+Hibernate contains a lot of magical features like auto-generation of table and column names, mapping columns to ```Map``` etc.
-To work properly, EntityQL needs to work with well-formatted and completely described Entites.
+To work properly, EntityQL needs to work with well-formatted and completely described Entities.

  - Entity must have a valid ```@Table``` Annotation containing the Table name and (optionally) Schema name
  - Only fields containing ```@Column``` or ```@JoinColumn``` Annotations will be visible to EntityQL